 I am equally inspired by the natural world.
 Spending time in nature opens up space for creative contemplation and an often needed recharge.
 Design concepts tend to surface during a quiet walk in the woods.
 There is a rustic quality present in my work that comes from my love of the outdoors.

-The dualities of urban and rural life are reflected throughout the line by juxtaposing materials: old and new, hard and soft, dark and light, metallic and organic.
+The dualities of urban and rural life are reflected throughout the line by juxtaposing materials and shapes: hard and soft, dark and light, geometric and organic.

 With an experimental and sometimes unconventional approach to processes, I strive to produce pieces with a dynamic expressiveness, as original and distinct as the wearers themselves.